 When it comes to teaching kids the alphabet, there are a lot of different methods out there.

-With touch and feel letters, kids can feel the different textures of each letter.
+With touch-and-feel letters, kids can feel the different textures of each letter.
 This can help them learn the shapes and sounds of each letter.
 Plus, it’s just really fun!
-Kids will love feeling the bumpy texture of an H, or the smooth surface of an S.
+Kids will love feeling the bumpy texture of an H or the smooth surface of an S.

 Touch and feel letters are also a great way to improve fine motor skills.
 Kids will need to use their fingers to feel the different textures on each letter, which will help strengthen their hand muscles.